naninovel/docs/docs/guide/naninovel-scripts.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 ```

-An author ID can be specified at the start of a generic text line separated by a column (`:`) to associate printed text with a [character actor](/guide/characters.md):
+An author ID can be specified at the start of a generic text line separated by a column (`:`) and a space to associate printed text with a [character actor](/guide/characters.md):

 ```
 Felix: Lorem ipsum dolor sit amet, consectetur adipiscing elit.